askharley/askharley-blog/src/posts/01-a-reintroduction-to-ecmascript-6.md

 ES6 may be nearly 6 years old but I still see tons of code that isn't making use of the full ES6 awesomeness.
 Let's have a quick reintroduction so we can start writing nicer code again.

 ECMAScript 6 (or ES6 for short), is the sixth iteration in the JavaScript standardization.
-If you have no idea what I'm talking about, the TL;DR is that ES and all of it's versions aim to standize the way we write JavaScript by providing a scripting-language specification.
+If you have no idea what I'm talking about, the TL;DR is that ES and all of its versions aim to standardize the way we write JavaScript by providing a scripting-language specification.

 Now that you know what it is, let's start diving into the main differences between ES6 and it's previous version.